CoolHandSquid/HackTricks-Automatic-Commands/README.md

 ## Philosophy

 Where other enumeration tools are fire and forget (sometimes running hundereds of scans without your control), HAC is semi-automatic, meaning that you initiate every scan.
-This is a valuable trait becasue you-
+This is a valuable trait becasue you...
 - are able to limit your footprint
 - end with a convenient list of all scans sent from HAC to the target
 - will gain more profitable experience on training boxes (OSCP, HTB, TryHackMe)